 What does your child learn at school each day?
 Find information about our curriculum subjects here.

-All children follow the current National Curriculum. -In line with Government guidelines more emphasis is given to English, Mathematics, Science, and Computing.
-However, our broad and balanced curriculum also includes Design and Technology, History, Geography, Art, Music, Physical Education, French and Personal Social and Health Education.
-In addition, our Junior children have swimming lessons at Medlock Swimming Pool.
+All children follow the current National Curriculum.
+This means that they are taught English, Mathematics, Science, Computing, Design and Technology, History, Geography, Art, Music, Physical Education, French and Personal Social and Health Education.
+In addition, our Junior children have swimming lessons for one term each year.

 Early Years Curriculum

 In Reception the children are taught using the Development Matters document.
 They then move on to the Early Learning Goals which they will be assessed against at the end of the year.

 In Reception children are assessed against the Early Learning Goals.
 A child will receive either emerging, expected or exceeding for each goal.

 The National Curriculum